Federal judge in D.C. issues new grand jury policy after failed indictments of Democrats

 In November, Trump accused the six Democratic lawmakers of "seditious behavior" and called for them to be "arrested and put on trial," for behavior "punishable by death."
 Days later, the FBI attempted to schedule interviews with the six lawmakers — Reps.
 Jason Crow of Colorado, Maggie Goodlander of New Hampshire and Chris Deluzio and Chrissy Houlahan of Pennsylvania, and Sens.
 Mark Kelly of Arizona and Elissa Slotkin of Michigan — none of whom choose to sit down with the bureau.

-In February, attorneys from Pirro's office — including a longtime associate and a former House Republican staffer — presented a case against the six lawmakers to a federal grand jury, which rejected the attempted indictment.
+In February, attorneys from the office of Jeanine Pirro, the U.S. attorney for the District of Columbia — including a longtime associate and a former House Republican staffer — presented a case against the six lawmakers to a federal grand jury, which rejected the attempted indictment.

 Boasberg's order also noted that, in a sealed memo, the government gave an opinion on whether the judiciary should be notified but didn't say what it was.